Chase Freedom Unlimited® vs. Blue Cash Everyday® Card from American Express

 Experian

 The Chase Freedom Unlimited® requires higher credit scores, but they also extend higher credit limits.
 The Blue Cash Everyday® Card from American Express card approves lower credit scores, but they extend lower credit limits.
-If you can't get approved for the Chase card, give the Blue Cash Everday card a shot.
+If you can’t get approved for the Chase card, give the Blue Cash Everyday card a shot.